 Skiers can choose to opt for a full Paradiski lift pass, which gives access to one of the world’s largest ski areas.
 Home to some 425km of terrain stretching up to a peak altitude of 3,250m there’s plenty of skiing for everyone.
 The huge glacier at Bellecôte serves up epic, snow-sure descents that can be enjoyed by adventurous skiers even late into the season.
 If it is your first time driving to the Alps then La Plagne is a brilliant option, as you will be greeted with plenty of variety across all 11 of the villages.
 The beauty is with a car, you can enjoy the freedom of being able to drive between them as you please.

-Stay at: Front de Neige Apartments for well-equipped self-catered apartments with ski-in ski-out access to the slopes.
+Stay at: The Aspen Residence for well-equipped self-catered apartments just 100m from the slopes.

 Les Deux Alpes is a bustling village with access to the second largest glacier in France that enables snow-sure skiing almost all year round.
 The drive from Calais is straightforward.
 An easy motorway route all the way to Grenoble, before switching to a 65km road that connects to the resort.
 When you arrive you will find a vast 229km of pistes, with the option to ski over into connecting areas such as La Grave, where you will find some of the best lift-accessed off-piste ski terrain in the world.